Avatar: The Last Airbender – Smoke and Shadow: Part Three

 Elsewhere, the children are able to escape when Kiyi uses firebending to melt the metal door to the cell, having observed Zuko practicing his firebending forms in the royal gardens.
 Ukano aids them, and they are then rescued by Aang, Mai and Kei Lo.
 Despite this setback, Azula insists that her plan has not failed, pointing out the harsh measures Zuko has recently taken to keep his people in line.
 Warning him that he is no different than her, Azula flees.

 Ukano accepts imprisonment for his crimes, and Mai, while stating that he deserves punishment, also acknowledges his bravery in defying Azula.
 In a public address, Zuko apologizes to his people for his poor leadership while Azula and her allies watch from afar.
 Azula seems pleased with Zuko's speech, possibly implying that she was using reverse psychology on Zuko.
 Kei Lo and Mai end their relationship.
-Elsewhere, Ursa follows advice from Iroh and confronts the imprisoned Ozai, who attempts to intimidate her into submission by threatening her and her family.
+Elsewhere, Ursa follows advice from Iroh to face her fear with unclouded eyes; she confronts the imprisoned Ozai, who attempts to intimidate her into submission by threatening her and her family.
 Resisting his threats, Ursa remarks on his arrogant and callous nature, before leaving as he fruitlessly demands that she grovel before him.
-Returning to her family's bedroom, she reconciles with Kiyi, who finally accepts her mother's new face.
+Returning to her family's bedroom, she reconciles with Kiyi.